shenii/shenii.github.io/content/project/example-external-project.md

 date = "2016-04-27"

 # Project title.
-title = "External Project"
+title = "Vector behavior and infectious disease dynamics"

 # Project summary to display on homepage.
-summary = "An example of linking directly to an external project website using `external_link`."
+summary = "As part of an international working group, we are investigating the role of general vector traits driving coinfection dynamics in humans, plants, and animals ."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "boards.jpg"
+image_preview = "vbite.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`